Paul Godfrey: Blue Jays

 On 1 September 2000, Godfrey became president and CEO of the Toronto Blue Jays baseball club when Rogers Communications bought the baseball club.
 He stepped down as president on September 22, 2008, after eight years.
 During his tenure, the team payroll increased from US $46 million to US $98 million.
 While the Blue Jays posted four out of eight seasons better than .500, they achieved no better than second place in the American League East division.
 In 2004, the Blue Jays purchased SkyDome for $25 million, far below its original construction cost of $650 million.
 The purchase gave Godfrey more latitude in controlling the total game experience.

 Ontario Lottery and Gaming Corporation

 Godfrey was announced as the chair of the Ontario Lottery and Gaming Corporation, a role in which he served until being dismissed in 2013.

 Other positions

-Godfrey served on the board of directors of the now defunct CanWest Global Communications, and presently as a director of RioCan Real Estate Investment Trust, CargoJet Income Fund and Astral.
+Godfrey served on the board of directors of the now defunct CanWest Global Communications, and as a director of RioCan Real Estate Investment Trust, CargoJet Income Fund and Astral.